katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.4.rst

 Deprecation notices
 -------------------

-The following modules will be removed in Ansible 2.8.
+The following modules will be removed in Assible 2.8.
 Please update your playbooks accordingly.

 * azure, use :ref:`azure_rm_virtualmachine <azure_rm_virtualmachine_module>`, which uses the new Resource Manager SDK.
 * win_msi, use :ref:`win_package <win_package_module>` instead